-Splatoon 3, the third entry in Nintendo's quirky, colorful multiplayer shooter franchise, is coming exclusively to Nintendo Switch this summer, on a yet-to-be-confirmed date.
+Splatoon 3, Nintendo's third entry in this quirky, colorful multiplayer shooter franchise, is coming exclusively to Nintendo Switch in September 2022.

 Splatoon 3 promises to bring players a heap of new weapons, enemies, moves and customizations, as well as a new single-player campaign.
 Most exciting, though, is its brand new region: the Splatlands.
-The Splatlands look like a very different setting to the trippy, otherworldly landscapes associated with previous games, letting players ink up a sun-scorched desert inhabited by battle-hardened Inklings and Octolings.
+The Splatlands looks very different to the trippy, otherworldly landscapes associated with previous games, letting players ink up a sun-scorched desert inhabited by battle-hardened Inklings and Octolings.

-While we're still waiting for that release date, what we've seen from Splatoon 3 so far has us itching to get our hands on the game.
+Everything we've seen from Splatoon 3 has us itching to get our hands on the game.
 Want to find out all the juicy details?
 Read on for everything we know about Splatoon 3 so far.